-Recent days we talk more about water especially conservation of water because earlier we have an idea that the source of water is abundant.
+In recent days we have talked more about water, especially water conservation because earlier we know that the source of water is abundant.
 However, different studies say that only <1% of water is fresh and usable for humanity.
 Worldwide, about 1 billion people have no access to any drinking-water source.
 As a result, 1.6 million people die every year from diarrheal diseases (including cholera), of which 90% are children under 5.

-So, before thinking about conservation of water, we have to know how much water we use on average per day.
-According to USGS, estimate vary, but an average American uses 80-100 gallons of water per day mostly for bathing, toilet flushes, dish-washing, and cloth washing.
+So, before thinking about water conservation, we have to know how much water we use on average per day.
+According to USGS, estimates vary, but an average American uses 80-100 gallons of water per day, primarily for bathing, toilet flushes, dish-washing, and cloth washing.

-- For a full tub bath required about 36 gallons of water
+- A full tub bath required about 36 gallons of water

-- By taking a shower instead of the tub may save a bit of water
+- Taking a shower instead of the tub may save a bit of water

 - Old days shower uses water 5 gallons per minute

-- BY using water saving shower, it reduces up to 2 GPM.
-Average an American take shower for 8-10 minutes in a day.
+- BY using the water-saving shower, it reduces up to 2 GPM.
+On average, an American takes a shower for 8-10 minutes a day.

 - Vary 6 -16 gallons per batch.
-Older model required 16 gallons of water per load.
+The older model required 16 gallons of water per load.

-- New model dishwasher required less cycle to wash than old one.
-Shorter period means they use less water and less energy.
+- The new model dishwasher required more minor cycles to wash than the old one.
+A shorter period means they use less water and less energy.

 Dishwashing by hand

-- About 8 – 27 gallon.
+- About 8 – 27 gallons.
 It depends on individual hand efficiency.

-- Newer kitchen faucet used only 1.5 – 2 gallons of water.
-To save more water and bill one can practice efficient hand dish-washing techniques.
+- The newer kitchen faucet used only 1.5 – 2 gallons of water.
+To save more water and bill, one can practice efficient hand dish-washing techniques.

-- Old model cloth washing device uses about 40 gallons of water per load.
+- The old model cloth washing device uses about 40 gallons of water per load.

-- Newer models use 25 gallons of water per load as well as save electricity bill.
+- Newer models use 25 gallons of water per load and save electricity bills.

-- Older model use about 3 gallons of water per flush
+- Older models use about 3 gallons of water per flush

 - New toilets use less than 1.6 gallons per flush.
-If you flush 6 -8 times in a day it required about 12 gallons of water.
+If you flush 6 -8 times a day, it requires about 12 gallons of water.
 By avoiding flushing waste in a toilet, you may reduce water use.

 - Hand/face/shaving/foot washing requires about 1 gallon of water per use

-- By using faucet head aerator, it can reduce further.
-Also by stop and run the faucet as per your need, you can save some more extra water.
+- By using a faucet head aerator, it can reduce further.
+Also, you can save some extra water by stopping and running the faucet as per your need.

-- For drinking an adult person required eight glasses in a day.
+- For drinking, an adult person requires eight glasses in a day.
 One glass equal to 8 oz.

-- Besides this, you may need water for cooking and pet animals which is not count here.
+- Besides this, you may need water for cooking and pet animals which is not counted here.

-- It depends on the force of your outdoor faucet (usually two gpm.) and size of your lawn.
+- It depends on the force of your outdoor faucet (usually two GPM.) and the size of your lawn.

 - You can store rainwater and use them for lawn and garden watering.
-Also, you can use recycled grey water (shower, kitchen or laundry waste water) for the same to save water use and bill.
-For rainwater harvest or use of recycled grey water, you may take expert help from your local municipal authority.
+Also, you can use recycled grey water (shower, kitchen, or laundry wastewater) to save water use and bill.
+For rainwater harvest or use of recycled greywater, you may take expert help from your local municipal authority.

-From the above chart of water use, we may conclude that in an older version of water faucet and appliance you required about more than 200 gallons of water per person per day, whereas if you use new improved faucet head and devices you need about 80 -90 gallons of water per day.
+From the above water use chart, we may conclude that you required more than 200 gallons of water per person per day in an older version of a water faucet and appliance.
+In contrast, you need about 80 -90 gallons of water per day if you use new, improved faucet heads and devices.

-Producing hot water by using water heater is the significant contributing household cost for an American, vary it about 14-18% of utility bills.
+Producing hot water using a water heater is the high contributing household cost for an American, varying it about 14-18% of utility bills.
 As per energy.gov, the average American household spends $400-$600 on water heating besides $300 on water bills.

-By installing an energy star Tankless water heater, you could save hot water uses as well as protect your dollar and environment by emitting less greenhouse gas.
+By installing a Tankless water heater, you could save hot water use and protect your dollar and environment by emitting less greenhouse gas.

-Water is playing a significant role in our survival.
-Starting from brushes our teeth, taking a bath at morning water required to cooking and growing our daily foods, local business or industry, fire-fighting, municipal parks, public swimming pools, cooling of nuclear plants all need lots of water.
+Water plays a significant role in our survival.
+Starting from brushing our teeth, taking a bath in the morning, water required to cooking and grow our daily foods, local business or industry, fire-fighting, municipal parks, public swimming pools, and cooling of nuclear plants all need lots of water.

 Here we have shown a graphical presentation of daily water use for indoor purposes for better understanding.

-Whenever we required water, we use just pressing the water tap.
-However, are we think a while that from where the water comes?
-How much water usable for us?
-The primary sources of fresh water are our local lakes, rivers, streams and or into underground aquifers.
-However, due to environmental pollution and the continued draw down of groundwater, the source of fresh water become scarce.
+Whenever we require water, we use just pressing the water tap.
+However, are we thinking a while from where the water comes from?
+How much is water usable for us?
+The primary freshwater sources are our local lakes, rivers, streams, and or underground aquifers.
+However, freshwater sources have become scarce due to environmental pollution and the continued drawdown of groundwater.

-In research, the Conservancy scientist Brian Richter has shown that every year at least one month 2.7 billion people suffer from water scarcity.
+In research, the Conservancy scientist Brian Richter has shown that 2.7 billion people suffer from water scarcity every year for at least one month.

-So, its time comes to take a step to save our precious water.
-By using new high-end appliances like faucet head aerator, energy start dishwasher or tankless water heater, you can contribute to conserve water, energy and reduce greenhouse emissions thus save your monthly expenses.
+So, it’s time to take a step to save our precious water.
+By using new high-end appliances like faucet head aerators, energy start dishwashers, or tankless water heaters, you can conserve water and energy and reduce greenhouse emissions, thus saving your monthly expenses.